oDoLaReKo/react-example-app/tasks/TASK1.md

 This application allows to add a green square and shows it on the screen on button's click.
 You can add as many squares as you want.

-Read the \*.tsx code (don't focus right now on index.* files nad react-app-env or reportWebVitals - you don't need it now) and try to understand it.
+Read the \*.tsx code (don't focus right now on index.* files and react-app-env or reportWebVitals - you don't need it now) and try to understand it.

 When you will be ready, then try to extend the code with following tasks: